-The CERP planned activities for FY 2010 include:
+The CERP planned activities for FY 2011 include:

-At the Federal level, the program will continue to represent the NPS on technical issues related to CERP programmatic regulations, interim goals, and guidance memoranda.
-At the State level, the program will continue to represent the NPS on the establishment of water reservations, minimum flows and levels, and water supply planning.
+- At the federal level, the program will continue to represent the NPS on technical issues related to CERP programmatic regulations, interim goals, and guidance memoranda.
+At the state level, the program will continue to represent the NPS on the establishment of water reservations, minimum flows and levels, and water supply planning. - For the Modified Water Deliveries (MWD) to Everglades National Park project, the program will participate in further development of the Conveyance and Seepage Control component of the project, and the Combined Operational Plan.
+Staff will track the results of pilot tests that are conducted as features of the Modified Water Deliveries project are brought on line. - Staff will participate in planning activities for additional modifications to the Tamiami Trail, a critical component of restoration that must be completed prior to implementation of key CERP projects that restore flow to the system. - For the State's Everglades Construction Project (ECP), the program will continue to track the water quality improvements from completion of 43,500 acres of stormwater treatment areas (STAs) designed to treat agricultural runoff before it enters the northern Everglades watershed. - Staff will continue to participate in technical workshops organized by the State party, that are oriented toward developing consensus on the amounts and quality of water needed to restore the Everglades ecosystem.
+These workshops form part of the technical input to the State's River of Grass initiative. - Staff will participate in technical workshops and required environmental analysis of projects initiated by the private sector, that have the potential to significantly affect the trajectory of CERP and restoration of the south Florida national parks.
+These projects

-- For the Modified Water Deliveries project, the program will participate in further development of the Conveyance and Seepage Control component of the project, and will track the results of implementation of the initial water control plan. - Staff will participate in planning activities for additional modifications to the Tamiami Trail, a critical component of restoration that must be completed prior to implementation of key CERP projects that restore flow to the system. - For the State's Everglades Construction Project, the program will continue to track the water quality improvements from completion of 43,500 acres of Stormwater Treatment Areas designed to treat agricultural runoff before it enters the northern Everglades watershed. - Staff will continue to participate in technical workshops organized by the State party, that are oriented toward developing consensus on the amounts and quality of water needed to restore the Everglades ecosystem.
-These workshops form part of the technical input to the State's River of Grass initiative. - For ongoing, but longer-term CERP projects the program will continue to track the effects of implementing upstream water management improvements (Lake Okeechobee Watershed Study, Everglades Agricultural Area Storage Reservoirs).
+- include a proposal to construct shallow seepage barriers (rock mining industry), and proposals to increase the production capacity and distribution of nuclear energy in south Florida. - For ongoing, but longer-term CERP projects the program will continue to track the effects of implementing upstream water management improvements (Lake Okeechobee Watershed Study, Everglades Agricultural Area Storage Reservoirs).
 For CERP projects in the planning phase, staff will participate in interagency project design teams, and teams for system-wide science input to the CERP (RECOVER).
-Staff will provide evaluation reports and other technical and scientific input for the projects that directly affect NPS managed lands (L-31N Seepage Management Pilot, C-111 Canal Spreader Project, Biscayne Bay Coastal Wetlands, and Water Conservation Area 3A Decompartmentalization and Sheetflow Enhancement).
+Staff will provide evaluation reports and other technical and scientific input for the projects that directly affect NPS managed lands: Seepage Management Pilot, C-111 Spreader Canal Project, Biscayne Bay Coastal Wetlands, and Water Conservation Area (WCA) 3A Decompartmentalization and Sheetflow Enhancement.